Church of St Mary the Virgin, Wellingborough: History

 The church was built from 1908 to 1930, and was designed by Sir Ninian Comper.
 It is in the Perpendicular Gothic style.
 The design and interior of the church was influenced by the Oxford Movement and the Victorian revival of ritualism Financing of the work was largely due to the Misses Sharman of Wellingborough.

 On 9 June 1970, St Mary's Church was designated a Grade I listed building.
 It is one of only a few Grade I listed buildings built in the 20th century.

 Present day

 The parish of St Mary the Virgin Wellingborough is in the Archdeaconry of Northampton in the Diocese of Peterborough.

 St Mary's stands in the Anglo-Catholic tradition of the Church of England.
-As the parish has passed resolutions to reject the ordination of women, it receives alternative episcopal oversight from the Bishop of Richborough (currently Norman Banks).
+As the parish has passed a resolution to reject the ordination of women, it receives alternative episcopal oversight from the Bishop of Richborough.
 It is also affiliated with Forward in Faith and The Society.